School Programs - Cape Elizabeth Land Trust

 Since October 2017, CELT has been collaborating with a group of high school students to test the water quality at Great Pond and Alewife Brook.
 Thanks to a grant from the Casco Bay Estuary Partnership, students are able to use a multi-parameter probe to test several biotic factors of the water at once, while also making visual observations and investigating freshwater macroinvertebrates.
 Ongoing water testing occurs spring through fall.

-Senior Transition Projects and Student-Driven Learning
+Senior Transition Projects and Extended Learning Opportunities

 Teacher Grants